wardi/jsonsquared/README.md

 "pretty boring JSON"
 ```

-### Lists with mixed types
+### Mixed value types

-Simple types, objects and other lists may all appear in the same lists
+Simple types, objects and other lists may all appear as values for the
-by having the same column specified different ways.
-Only one column may
+same keys in different objects by having the same column name specified
-be given a value.
+different ways.
+Only one column may be given a value for each object.

 id | foo | foo[,] | foo.bar | foo/baz
 --- | --- | --- | --- | ---